LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio_rev_1.rst

       Cloning a repository in GitHub

 #. **Pilot**: In your terminal, navigate back to your development folder and
    clone Control's repo.
+You should be OUTSIDE of any other Git repositories.

-The command should look something like this:
+   The clone command looks something like this:

    ::